D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - you used the -mode complete param of `AzResourceGroupDeployment`

 This is the obvious answer.
-The modes complte vs. incremental have already been discussed in details in a previous question.
+The modes complete vs. incremental have already been discussed in details in a previous question.

 The following do not apply: